minetest-mods-camp/pride_flags/README.txt

   /giveme pride_flags:mast_lower
   /giveme pride_flags:mast_upper

-By default, a rainbow pride flag will appear when the upper mast is placed.
-Right-click the node to select a different flag (this requires the "server" privilege).
+Initially, the rainbow pride flag will appear when the upper mast is placed.
+Right-click or punch the node to select a different flag (this requires the "server" privilege).

 Repository